sadahl/spline-aplot/README.md

 # spline-aplot
 Experimenting with adaptive plotting of splines.
+See 'introPlotting.m' for examples.
+Auxiliary functions as described in 'Dahl_thesis_web.pdf'.